jojo2357/kiwix-zim-updater/README.md

 Just pass this script your ZIM directory and away it goes. *(see Usage below)*

+Scripted, tested and used on my Ubuntu server, so it should work for just about all Debian-based systems.
+It probably works on all Linux systems...
+I just have no time to test that.

 ## What It Does

 I wanted an easy way to ensure my ZIM library was kept updated without actually needing to check every ZIM individually.
-I looked for a tool/script to do this, but didn't turn up anything... so I make one.
+I looked for a tool to do this, but didn't find anything... so I put on my amature BASH hat and made one.

+I run this script via a scheduled cron job on my Linux server where I store my ZIM library and host the Kiwix server.
+After it's complete, I follow it up with an automated call to update my `library.xml` for the Kiwix server (Note: this part is not provided via this script).
+This keeps my ZIM library and Kiwix server updated.

+It works for me.
+Your miles may vary...

 This script will parse a list of all ZIM(s) found in the ZIM directory passed to it.
 It then checks each ZIM against what is on the `download.kiwix.org` website via the file name Year-Month part.